 One best way to have effective email marketing campaign is to collect a bit of personal information from the customer each time you send an email.
 The first email can register the customer’s name, country, and date of birth.
 In the next email, you can address the customer with his / her name.
 Something like, ‘Hi Robert, we are delighted that you subscribed to our email updates.
 Here are some special offers for you.’
 At the end, you can say, ‘We would like to know a few things about you to serve you with the best offers.’

-Personalizing is the buzz word in the email marketing industry today.
-Imagine you are a fan of Hunter Hayes, the songwriter and multi-instrumentalist.
-As a fan you signed from your social identity to his website.
-At this point, you are asked your birthday.
+Personalizing is the buzzword in the email marketing industry today.
+Imagine you are a fan of Hunter Hayes, the songwriter, and multi-instrumentalist.
+As a fan, you signed from your social identity to his website.
+At this point, you are asked for your birthday.
 This information is stored and passed to the email marketing platform and when it’s your birthday you get this below mail that offers a cool 15% discount if you purchase from his online store.

 Focus on customer choice:

 In the service industry the better connect you establish with your customers by knowing them, the longer will be the association.
 Know what are their choices and preferences.
 If you are running a chain of hotels try to find out how often your customer travels out of the city.
 Which places he/she travels to?
 Use the information you have with you about the customer to send emails at the right time.

 Priceline is a travel booking site.
 It tailors emails after observing the customers onsite behavior so that it results in maximum conversions.
 When a consumer books a trip through Priceline, it will shoot an email welcoming her home back from the trip along with a discount towards her next adventure.

 Add to the knowledge: